thefakequake/photosort/README.md

 # Photosort
-A program written in Go that sorts images based on EXIF metadata into folders.
+A program written in Go that sorts images based on EXIF metadata into date-assigned folders.

-# Use
+# Usage
-To use the program, compile on Go 1.18 and run once to generate config file.
+To use the program, compile on Go 1.18 or later and run once to generate config file.

-After applying config, run the program again.
+After applying your desired config, run the program again.

 # Config
 `inputDir` - input photo directory